The young man crossed the Seine River from the Eiffel Tower.

 21/09/2021

-On September 18, Nathan Paulin - who holds several world records, continued to conquer new heights with the challenge of walking on a tightrope 600 m from the Eiffel Tower to the Chaillot Theatre, on the occasion of French Heritage Day.
+On September 18th, Nathan Paulin, who holds several world records, continued his quest for new heights by attempting a 600-meter tightrope walk from the Eiffel Tower to the Chaillot Theatre, in celebration of French Heritage Day.

-Nathan Paulin, a 27-year-old French tightrope walker, walked barefoot along a long wire that stretched from the Eiffel Tower to the Chaillot Theatre.
-He stopped several times along the 600-meter journey to rest, sometimes sitting, sometimes lying down, and sometimes swinging on the wire.
+Nathan Paulin, a 27-year-old French tightrope walker, wore a safety harness around his waist and walked slowly barefoot along a long rope connecting the Eiffel Tower to the Chaillot Theatre.
+Along the 600-meter route, he stopped several times for breaks, sometimes sitting, sometimes lying down, and sometimes swinging on the rope.

 paris-tour-eiffel-funambule-chaillot-video-ciel-air-nathan-paulin-fil-seine-exploit-1

-He said the installation of the wire was a difficult process, because it was complicated and required permission from the authorities.
-However, his motivation for doing the tightrope walk “was to do something beautiful, as well as to bring a new look to the heritage, and at the same time make the heritage come alive in the eyes of everyone”.
+He said that installing the rope was a difficult process because it was complex and required permission from the authorities.
+However, his motivation for performing the tightrope walk was "to do something beautiful, to bring a new perspective to the heritage, and to make the heritage come alive in the eyes of everyone."

 Trang thông tin du lịch và phong cách sống Travellive+